under 1s

 Every automated action is allow-listed by you, executed with least privilege, logged with before/after state, and reversible where the action supports it.
 Start in suggest-only mode: FlowTux proposes the fix, a human clicks approve, and you graduate categories to full automation as trust builds.
 Nothing runs on a device that you have not explicitly permitted.

-Category, priority, owner, and dedup applied to every ticket in under a second.
+Category, priority, owner, and dedup applied to every ticket the moment it lands.

 Tickets arrive with live disk, memory, process, and network context from the agent.